(CNN)Here's a look at the life of Venezuelan President Nicolás Maduro.

 Marriage: Cilia Flores

 Worked as a bus driver for Caracas Metro and belonged to the transit union.

-Maduro campaigned for Chavez's release from prison for the 1992 attempted coup to overthrow President Carlos Andres Perez.
+Maduro campaigned for Hugo Chavez's release from prison for the 1992 attempted coup to overthrow President Carlos Andres Perez.

 After Chavez's release, Maduro helps him to found the political party Fifth Republic Movement.

 1999 - Maduro is elected to the National Constituent Assembly, the body convened to draft a new constitution.

 2000 - Is elected to the National Assembly, the country's legislative branch of government

 2005-2006 - Serves as Speaker of the National Assembly.